 Worse is that many small businesses think they can use stock clip art in their logos.
 This is strictly prohibited on a legal basis and could result in a lawsuit by the creator of the clip art who will seek payment for use of the artwork as a logo.
-Plus, being stock clip art, any logo created would not be unique which does not help build a brand name.
+Plus, being stock clip art, any logo created would not be unique which does not help build a brand.

 Small businesses are also prone to hiring family members, friends or low priced design services because they feel that having a logo is nice, but not a necessary part of their brand.

 If the cost of hiring an expert logo designer is out of the budget, it is better to simply use text to represent the business until funds are available.

 Should a Logo Include a Graphic, Just Text or Both?

 There are many corporate logos that are simply text.
 This is called a text treatment.
 Fonts are chosen that align with the message.
 Some text treatments put the letters and characters in shapes or with lines to give it a more artistic feel.
 Example: Many financial firms use text treatments for their logos, with classic fonts (e.g. Times Roman) used to convey wealth and stability.